Tutorial

 Command line usage

-$ python -m pyftpdlib
+$ python3 -m pyftpdlib

 [I 13-04-09 17:55:18] >>> starting FTP server on 0.0.0.0:2121, pid=6412 <<<